lab1092/blender-manual_ja/manual/materials/assigning_a_material.rst

 you can simply re-use an existing material.
 There are several ways to do this using the Available Materials menu:

-   :guilabel:`Single Object -`  With the object selected, click the sphere located to the left of the Material name.
+   *Single Object -*  With the object selected, click the sphere located to the left of the Material name.
    A drop-down list appears showing all the materials available in the current Blender file.
    To use one, just click on it.